lootlocker/unreal-sdk/README.md

 #### Standard Calls

 Every LootLocker Method is static, meaning that you can right click and search for any LootLocker method you wish to use in all Blueprint Event graphs.

-Calls are also put in categories for you to easily access.
+These methods are also put into categories for you to easily access.

 ### Subsequent Requests